chisui/dakka/thesis/main.md

 ## executing in a destributed environment

-When executing an actor inside a destributed environment you have to take care of message passing and the actual concurrent execution.
+When executing an actor inside a destributed environment, one has to take care of message passing and the actual concurrent execution.
 This is a hard problem.
 Luckily cloud-haskell already exists and provides exactly what is needed here.
 It is itself a Erlang-style actor framework.
 Although all it's messages are untyped and every actor has access to `IO`.
 This enables us to execute the previously defined typed actors ontop of it.

 As with the mock case the cetral entry point will be the `ActorContext`.
 All actions in cloud-haskell are inside of the `Process` monad.
 So we need to keep track of the actors state and access to the `Process` monad.
 This can be achieved using a `newtype` wrapper around `StateT` transformer of `Process`:

 ```haskell
 newtype DistributedActorContext a v